 The major focus of this course is to open doors to understanding electronics and foundations in circuit design.
-Digital electronics is the foundation of all modern electronic devices such as cellular phones, MP3 players, laptop computers, digital cameras, high definition televisions, etc. Students learn the digital circuit design process to create circuits and present solutions that can improve people's lives.
+Digital electronics is the foundation of all modern electronic devices such as cellular phones, MP3 players, laptop computers, digital cameras, high-definition televisions, etc. Students learn the digital circuit design process to create circuits and present solutions that can improve people's lives.
 Learn how advancements in foundational electronic components and digital circuit design processes have transformed the world around you.
+NOTE: This is a NCAA approved course.